-For those portions of the Project located within Yuba and Nevada counties, Licensee identified 149 previously recorded cultural resources on file at the NCIC that lie within the data gathering area.
-The site assemblage within the data gathering area consists of 68 pre-contact sites, 71 historic period sites, nine multi-component sites, and one site of unknown association.
+For those portions of the Project located within Yuba and Nevada counties, Licensee identified 155 previously recorded cultural resources.
+Of these, 149 are on file at the NCIC and are within the Data Gathering Area.
+They consist of 68 pre-contact (prehistoric) sites, 71 historic period sites, 9 multi-component (prehistoric and historic) sites, and 7 sites of unknown association.
+No sites were identified within the Data Gathering Area for portions of the Project located in Sierra County.

-The sites illustrate a typical cross-section of resources common to the Project Vicinity and all but one of these sites have not been evaluated for significance or NRHP eligibility.
+The sites illustrate a typical cross-section of resources common to the Project Vicinity and all but one of the known sites on private land have not been evaluated for significance or NRHP eligibility.

-The majority of the historic period site assemblage reflects industrial mining and domestic occupations of the Project Vicinity; almost one-third of the historic period sites contain miningrelated features.
-Historic infrastructure features, predominantly ditches and roads, were also identified in the data gathering area.
-Native American pre-contact sites in the data gathering area are typical of those found throughout the region, namely locations with bedrock milling features and scatters of lithic material.
+Many of the historic period site assemblages reflect industrial mining and domestic occupations of the Project Vicinity; almost one-third of the historic period sites contain mining-related features.
+Historic infrastructure features, predominantly ditches and roads, were also identified in the Data Gathering Area.
+Native American pre-contact sites in the Data Gathering Area have features typical of those found throughout the region, namely bedrock milling features and scatters of lithic material.
 Other documented pre-contact cultural remains range from an isolated projectile point to evidence of long term occupations evinced by midden deposits, possible house pits, and other domestic features.

-Since the first archaeological surveys were conducted in the Project boundaries during the 1960s, 18 archaeological sites and features, 16 of which are prehistoric and 2 of which are historic, have been identified within the APE (Table 7.12.2-1).
-None of these have been formally evaluated for listing on the NRHP, although a few of them were recommended for additional subsurface testing and excavation prior to inundation by the Project reservoirs in the 1960s.
+Since the first archaeological surveys were conducted during the 1960s, 24 archaeological sites and features have been identified within the APE (i.e., the FERC Project Boundary), of which 14 are prehistoric, two represent historic-era occupation, and two sites contain both prehistoric and historic-era cultural remains, (Table 7.12.2-1).
+The site records for six other archaeological sites on NFS land may contain the origins and cultural constituents identified at these sites, but were not available for inclusion in this PAD.
+None of the known sites within the APE have been formally evaluated for listing on the NRHP, although a few of them were recommended for additional subsurface testing and excavation prior to being inundated in the 1960s by the Project reservoirs.